 The shape of e-commerce in the DACH region

-Despite many common characteristics of the German, Austrian and Swiss e-commerce market, each of them is growing in its own pace.
+Despite many common characteristics of the German, Austrian and Swiss e-commerce market, each of them is growing at its own pace.
 Read on to find out more about it!

 Germany

-The German e-commerce market has been forecasted to generate approximately $119.76 billion in revenue in 2024.
-This positions it as the sixth largest market for e-commerce globally, surpassing even India in terms of revenue generation.
-The market is expected to grow at a compound annual growth rate (CAGR) of 4.6% from 2024 to 2028, eventually reaching a projected volume of about $143.5 billion.
+The German e-commerce market is 6th largest and has been forecasted to generate approximately $116,574.3 million by 2025.
+This positions it ahead of Japan.
+The market is expected to grow at a compound annual growth rate (CAGR) of 4.1% from 2025 to 2029, eventually reaching a projected volume of about $136,826.8 million by 2029.

-With results like this, it’s no wonder that Germany is a great environment for e-commerce development.
+With results like this, it’s no wonder Germany is an excellent environment for e-commerce development.

 The structure of the German e-commerce market reflects its dynamic and competitive nature, with a significant portion of sales happening through online marketplaces.
-For instance, Amazon.de, eBay.de, and Otto.de have been the top online stores in Germany.
-Such results highlight the importance of marketplace platforms in the German e-commerce ecosystem.
+For instance, Amazon.de and eBay are among the top online stores in Germany at the end of 2024.
+The leader – Amazon – is years before the rest of the online shops, gaining 77% of the votes from respondents.

-In terms of market segmentation, as far, fashion remains the largest category, accounting for 24.2% of e-commerce revenue, closely followed by hobby & leisure products (24.0%) and electronics (21.6%).
+In terms of market segmentation, Fashion remains the largest category, accounting for 24.9% of e-commerce revenue, closely followed by Hobby & leisure products (24.0%) and Electronics (21.4%).
 This diversification in product categories supports the ongoing expansion and consumer engagement within the German e-commerce market.

-Interestingly, this podium has not changed since 2023.
-As you can see below, a year ago fashion, hobby & leisure, and electronics were also in the top spot.
+Interestingly, this podium has not changed much since 2023.
+As you can see below, two years ago fashion, hobby & leisure, and electronics were also in the top spot.

-Furthermore, the online share of the retail market in Germany has been increasing, to 17.3%, which indicates a shift in consumer purchasing behavior towards online platforms.
-This trend is likely to continue, with the online share expected to grow significantly by an average of 5.5% to 21.4% over the coming four years.
+Furthermore, the online share of the retail market in Germany has been increasing to 18.7%, which indicates a shift in consumer purchasing behavior towards online platforms.
+This trend is likely to continue, with the online share expected to grow significantly to 22.1% in 2029.

 Austria

 In 2024, Austria’s e-commerce market continues to evolve.
-This country has a predicted revenue of US$13,136.8 million, and is placed ahead of Bangladesh as the 30th largest e-commerce market.
-By 2029, there are forecasts that the market will grow at a compound annual growth rate of 5.8% (CAGR).
+This country has a predicted revenue of $11,925.4 million by 2025 and is placed ahead of Greece as the 28th largest e-commerce market.
+By 2029, there are forecasts that the market will grow at a compound annual growth rate of 3.8% (CAGR).

-E-commerce in Austria is bolstered by the high penetration of internet and smartphone usage, which drives consumer engagement across various online platforms.
-At the start of 2024, there were 8.58 million internet users – this translates to 95.7%.
-What’s interesting, the number of mobile connections increased by 75,000 in one year (January 2023 – January 2024).
+E-commerce in Austria is bolstered by the high penetration of the internet (95.3%) and smartphone usage, which drives consumer engagement across various online platforms.
+At the start of 2024, there were 8.58 million internet users.
+Interestingly, the number of mobile connections increased by 75,000 in one year (January 2023 – January 2024).

 Switzerland

-The Swiss e-commerce environment is dominated by a mix of local and international players, with ZurRose Group, Nespresso, and Digitec Galaxus AG leading as the top online stores in 2023.
-Digitec.ch is the largest player in Swiss e-commerce.
-In 2023, the store generated US$1,045.0 million in revenue.
+Moreover, the e-commerce environment is dominated by a mix of local and international players, with Galaxus, Digitec, Zalando, Brack, and Apple leading as the top online stores.
+Galaxus.ch is the most significant player in Swiss e-commerce – in 2025, the store has $1,060.0 million in revenue.

-These platforms benefit from Switzerland’s high internet penetration rate (95%), which is among the highest in Europe.
-Also, Switzerland’s online share is 14.0% and will reach an average of 8.1% to 19.1% by 2028.
+These platforms benefit from Switzerland’s high internet penetration rate (99%), which is among the highest in the world.
+Also, Switzerland’s online share is 15.8% and will reach 19.8% by 2029.

 Logistics & parcel delivery in the DACH region